davidkmenta/currency-converter/README.md

 $ npm run test:unit
 ```

-... and for the end to end test run
+... and for the end to end tests run

 ```shell
 $ npm run test:e2e